Expert Reports

 Compare and Contrast

-NERA Economic Consulting and Cornerstone Research have released their respective 2022 annual reports on federal securities class action filings.
+NERA Economic Consulting and Cornerstone Research have released their respective 2024 annual reports on federal securities class action filings.
 As usual, the different methodologies employed by the two organizations have led to slightly different numbers, although they both identify the same general trends.
-(Note: one key difference is that Cornerstone includes securities class actions alleging claims under the Securities Act of 1933 that are filed in state court, which appears to have added 11 filings to its 2022 total).

 The NERA report can be found here.
 The Cornerstone report can be found here.